 When preparing to apply for the ERC grant, or as part of the ERC interview preparation, it is highly recommended to learn as much as possible about the potential review panel members that may serve on the review panel and evaluate your proposal.
 For those applicants preparing for the interview, it is wise to learn who might be the people that you are going to present your proposal to.

-Why is it important to prepare for the potential review panel members in ERC?
+Why is it important to prepare for the potential panel members in ERC?
 How can it help?

-During the 1st stage, the panel members act as generalists and look at the project in the more broad sense of it.
+During the 1st stage, the panel members act as generalists and look at the project in the broader sense of it.
 Though they may be experts in the field of research, they still view it from a general point of view, and only then it will pass to the 2nd stage of review.
 In this context, if you know the background of the potential panel members, you may better target your text in light of these specific individuals.

-Example: if you apply to consolidator grant 2018 (CoG 2018) you should look at the review panel members of CoG 2016 and 2014.
+Example: if you apply to consolidator grant 2025 (CoG 2025) you should look at the review panel members of CoG 2023 and 2021.

 We have developed a tool which is based on this publicly available information.
 You can use it to anticipate who might be the ERC review panel members in your case.
 Just select the “Category” (StG/CoG/AdG) and indicate which review panel is of interest to you.
-The table will show you the full list of past ERC review panel members since 2008.
+The table will show you the full list of past ERC review panel members since 2015.
 You can also search for a specific name on the list.

 There are several things that this table can help you with:

 DISCLAIMER: This peer review panel members database tool acts as an analytical tool only.
 Enspire Science Ltd. is not responsible for any changes or mistakes in the composition of the panel members.
-The recommendations given serve as an advice, based on past experience only.
+The recommendations given serve as advice, based on past experience only.